yourarj/java-ds-algo/src/main/java/com/github/yourarj/interview/LinkedListDeDuplication.md

 # Deduplication in Singly-Linked-List
 ## Asked by: Oracle

-Remove all instances of element from singly linked list so the resulting linked list will only contain only elements whose occurrence was exactly once.
+Remove all instances of element from singly linked list so the resulting linked list will only contain elements whose occurrence was exactly once.

 e.g.
 Example 01